qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

 --------------

 * As for the other ones, :guilabel:`Height` can be defined in CRS units.
-You can also use the |dataDefined| button to overwrite the value with the entries in the attribute table of the vector layer.
+You can also use the |dataDefined| button to overwrite the value with a custom expression, a variable or an entry of the attribute table

 * Again, :guilabel:`Extrusion` is possible for missing z-values.
 Also for the extrusion you can use the |dataDefined| button in order to use the values of